 Continuing with the social media stratosphere, posting helpful messages about the benefits of counselling would further help spread awareness about mental health to people.
 While many of us are not consistently in touch with people on our social networks, we never know how positively we may be able to impact someone else within this virtual circle.

 Lastly, we can all do our part to help end the mental health stigma.
 To connect with more people online, try using hashtags like #endstigma, #mentalhealth, #mentalillness, #nokiddingmetoo, #selfcare and #selfhelp.
-Most importantly, I always encourage people to take advantage of our EAP and SAP services when they need them.
+Most importantly, I always encourage people to take advantage of our SAP services when they need them.